Ismaeel-Moussa/ATM_System_Project/README.md

-# ATM Simulation Project
+# ATM System Project

-This project simulates the core functionalities of an Automated Teller Machine (ATM) using C++ and a text file-based database system.
+This project simulates the core functionalities of (ATM) using C++ and a text file-based database system.
 It is implemented using functional programming principles.

 ---